dabcoder/k8s-dd-minikube/README.md

 ### Build the web app Docker image

-`cd` in the web directory.
+`cd` in the `web` directory.
 Then run:

 ```
-docker build -t web-flask:v1
+docker build -t web-flask:v1 .
 ```